-Libraries are the best cradles of lifelong learning - we let them run down at our peril.
-We urge the Government to urgently increase and ring-fence funding to public libraries which are essential gateways to information, culture and imagination.
+Libraries are cradles of lifelong learning - we let them run down at our peril.
+We urge the Government to urgently increase and ring-fence funding for public libraries which are essential gateways to information, culture and imagination.

 "Libraries are very much for the people, and are the only unbiased, truly democratic place to access information in our communities.
 With over 280 million visits to libraries a year, it is clear that our public libraries are well visited and important."

 Cuts to funding and support for public libraries threaten a resource that is vital not only to local communities and readers, but to authors as well.
-Many authors rely on the library service for income through Public Lending Right and ALCS.
+Many authors rely on library services for income through Public Lending Right and ALCS.

 What can you do?